brycie-boy/The_Cosmos/The Nobel Eightfold Path.md

    - Right Concentration which consists of [[The jhanas]]

 - The wisdom group.
 Made up of
    - Right View.
-Which consisits of the knowledge of [[The Four Nobel Truths]]
+Which consisits of the knowledge of [[The four nobel truths]]
    - [[Right Intention]]

 ___